 “Meology”: Christian vs Calvinist

-The Christian life is for others to see that we are of Christ, not to see that we are “Reformed” or “Calvinists” (Matthew 5:16, John 5:41-47).
+The Christian life is for others to see that we are of Christ, not to see that we are “Reformed” or “Calvinist” (Matthew 5:16, John 5:41-47).

 Is the Biblical term “Christian” deficient?
 (Acts 11:26) Does it need any addition like “Hedonist”, “Calvinist”, or “Reformed”?

-Do such terms not detract from the work of Christ and place a focus on onself?
+Do such terms not detract from the work of Christ and place a focus on oneself?

 How many times does the above poem, voiced by Christian celebrities, call the individual to focus on the self instead of Christ?

-Notice that in this poem we did not “see him” on the cross, ridiculed, mocked, and scorned.
-Beware of practicing a form of Christianity that is centered around you.
+Notice that in this poem we did not “see Him” on the cross, ridiculed, mocked, and scorned.
+Beware of practicing a form of Christianity that is centred around you.

 Ever wonder how the Reformers would feel knowing that in the future their image or name would be used to sell merchandise?